Categories

 Ketogenesis is associated with decreased hunger, decreased desire to eat, and increased satiety.

-Side effects of the ketogenic diet can be constipation, tiredness and after a long term diet, in one out of 20 patients, kidney stones.
+Side effects of the ketogenic diet can be constipation, tiredness and after a long term diet, and in one out of 20 patients, kidney stones.

 In a study comparing the effects of very low calorie ketogenic diet to a low calorie diet among obese patients with BMI of 30 or greater: the ketogenic diet group experienced greater weight loss at the culmination of the 1 study the intervention group had a mean weight loss of 19.9 kg versus only 7 kg in the control group.